The Top 10 Buildings in China — China’s Biggest and Best

 - Cost: 1.2 billion USD

 The Shanghai World Financial Center has an observation deck on the 100th floor at 474 meters (1,555 feet) for sightseeing and a Hyatt Regency luxury hotel.
+The hotel is the world's third highest.

 - Height: 475 meters (1,558 feet), 118 floors